-When you create a bucket, you choose the AWS region where it will be stored.
-If you’re looking to minimize costs or address latency concerns, choose one that’s the closest to you geographically.
-Objects that live in a bucket within a specific region remain in that region unless you transfer those files.
+When you create a bucket, you have the ability to choose the AWS region to store it in.
+To minimize costs and address latency concerns, it’s best practice to select a region that’s geographically closest to you.
+Objects that reside in a bucket within a specific region remain in that region unless you transfer the files elsewhere.

 It’s also important to know that Amazon S3 buckets are globally unique.
-No other AWS account in the same region can have the same bucket names as yours until you delete those buckets.
+No other AWS account in the same region can have the same bucket names as yours unless you first delete your own buckets.

 Amazon S3 Console

-You can easily manage objects and buckets with the Amazon S3 Console inside the AWS Management Console.
-The console is an intuitive, browser-based graphical user interface for interacting with AWS services.
+In the Amazon S3 Console inside AWS Management, you can easily manage objects and buckets.
+The console provides an intuitive, browser-based user interface for interacting with AWS services.

 What are the Advantages of Amazon S3?

-Amazon S3 charges you only for what you actually use.
-There are no hidden fees or overage charges.
-This service allows you to scale your storage resources up and down so that you can meet fluctuating demands when you need them.
+Amazon S3 charges only for what you actually use.
+With no hidden fees or overage charges, this service allows you to scale your storage resources up and down so you can meet your organization’s ever-fluctuating demands with ease.

 Durability and Accessibility

-According to AWS, Amazon S3 is “designed for 99.999999999% (11 9's) of durability and stores data for millions of applications for companies all around the world.”
-The service automatically creates and stores your S3 objects across multiple systems.
-This means you can access your data quickly when you need it.
-It’s also protected against failures.
+According to AWS, Amazon S3 is “...designed for 99.999999999% (11 9s) of durability, storing data for millions of applications for companies all around the world.”
+The service automatically creates and stores your S3 objects across multiple systems, meaning your data is protected and you can access it quickly whenever you need it.

 As AWS notes, “If you store 10,000,000 objects with Amazon S3, you can on average expect to incur a loss of a single object once every 10,000 years.”

-When you use Amazon S3, you can store your data in a range of “storage classes” based on how frequently and immediately you need to access those files.
+When you use Amazon S3, you can store your data in a range of “storage classes” based on the frequency and immediacy you need to access your files.

-These range from the most expensive level where you access your mission-critical files immediately to the lowest cost level, which is for files you rarely (or never) touch but need to keep on hand for regulatory or other long-term needs.
+Storage classes range from the most expensive cost level for immediate access to your mission-critical files to the lowest level for files you rarely touch, but need to have available for regulatory or other long-term needs.

-AWS also offers S3 Intelligent Tiering that will automatically move your data from higher-priced storage classes to lower ones based on your ongoing access patterns.
+AWS provides tools that allow you to monitor your objects and determine if they should be moved to a less expensive storage class.
+For example, S3 Intelligent Tiering is a program that’s set to automatically move your data from higher-priced storage classes to lower ones based upon your ongoing access patterns.

-While not enabled by default, versioning allows for multiple variants of a file/object to exist in the same bucket.
-This provides an opportunity to rollback or recover if an object is deleted.
-In addition, if an object expiration lifecycle policy is enabled, S3 will manage the removal of non-current versions of an object.
+While not enabled by default, versioning is a setting that allows for multiple variants of a file or object to exist in the same bucket.
+This provides an opportunity to roll back or recover a deleted object.

-Data stored in your AWS S3 environment is protected from unauthorized access thanks to encryption features and access management tools.
-This includes blocking all public access from all of your objects, not just at the bucket level but also at the account level.
+Thanks to encryption features and access management tools, data stored in your AWS S3 environment is protected from unauthorized access.
+This includes blocking all public access from all of your objects — at both the bucket and account levels.

-Within your organization, by default, your users have access only to the S3 buckets and objects they create.
+By default, the users within your organization only have access to the S3 buckets and objects they create.
 You can use a variety of AWS security management features to change and customize access permissions.
-Multi-factor authentication (MFA) can also be utilized in order to allow users to permanently delete an object version or to modify the versioning state of a bucket.
+Multi-factor authentication (MFA) can also be utilized to allow users to permanently delete an object version — or to modify the versioning state of a bucket.

-AWS also offers tools that allow you to analyze your bucket access policies to quickly find and fix any discrepancies that allow unauthorized use and unintended access.
+AWS also offers tools so you can analyze your bucket access policies to quickly find and fix any discrepancies that might allow unauthorized use and/or unintended access.

 Why Should I Consider Using Amazon S3?